adiwg/mdEditor/CONTRIBUTING.md

 ## Exploring Ember.js Octane and Native JavaScript

-We encourage contributors to not onl upgrade the existing Ember application but also considering leveraging the latest features and best practices introduced in newer versions, especially Ember Octane and Native JavaScript.
+We encourage contributors to not only upgrade the existing Ember application but also considering leveraging the latest features and best practices introduced in newer versions, especially Ember Octane and Native JavaScript.

 ### Ember Octane